 Middle School Youth Ministry

 The St. Francis Xavier Middle School Youth program (grades 6-8) provides a great opportunity for our youth to meet new friends, have fun, enjoy fellowship, participate in mission and service, and grow in their Catholic faith while growing closer to Christ and His Church.
-Our regular meetings are held on Mondays from 6:00-8:00 p.m. in the Parish Hall.
+Our regular meetings are held on Mondays from 6:00-8:00 p.m. on the playground or in the parish hall and will resume on August 30.
+Don't forget your mask, please.
 We'd love to have you and your friends join us as we strive for Christ together.

 Continue the Conversation at Home: